markqvist/Reticulum/README.md

 When first started, Reticulum will create a default configuration file, providing basic connectivity to other Reticulum peers.
 The default config file contains examples for using Reticulum with LoRa transceivers (specifically [RNode](https://unsigned.io/projects/rnode/)), packet radio TNCs/modems, TCP and UDP.

-You can use the examples in the config file to expand communication over other many mediums such as packet radio or LoRa (with [RNode](https://unsigned.io/projects/rnode/)), serial ports, or over fast IP links using the UDP and TCP interfaces.
+You can use the examples in the config file to expand communication over many mediums such as packet radio or LoRa (with [RNode](https://unsigned.io/projects/rnode/)), serial ports, or over fast IP links using the UDP and TCP interfaces.
 For more detailed examples, take a look at the [Supported Interfaces](https://markqvist.github.io/Reticulum/manual/interfaces.html) section of the [Reticulum Manual](https://markqvist.github.io/Reticulum/manual/).

 ## Current Status
 Reticulum should currently be considered beta software.
 All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored.
 There will be bugs.
 The API and wire-format can be considered relatively stable at the moment, but could change if warranted.